marlonrichert/zsh-snap/README.md

 `zstyle ':znap:*' auto-compile-ignore "${ZDOTDIR:-$HOME}/.z*" '**/.editorconfig' '**.md'`.

 In any case, you can compile sources manually at any time with `znap compile`.

+## Requirements
+Recommended:
+* Tested to work with **Zsh 5.7** or newer.

+Minimum:
+* Should theoretically work with Zsh 5.3, but I'm unable to test that.
+Definitely won't work with anything older.

 ## Installation
   1. `cd` to the dir where your (want to) keep your Git repos.
 If you don't have one yet, you'll